jeanbez/forge/README.md

 ```

 Once you have the configuration file prepared, you can launch the emulator.
 However, notice that you need to start additional `forwarders` MPI processes.
 For instance, if you want to emulate 128 clients and 4 forwarders, you need to use `--np 132`.
 The first `forwarders` MPI processes will be placed in separate nodes (one per node if your `hostfile` was correctly defined).
 The remainder of the process will be allocated to other compute nodes.

+`Obs:`The number of clients must be divisible by the number of forwarders.

 ## Statistics